Installation

 npm run build-only

-- Make your webserver serve the built client files (in
+- Make your web server serves the built client files (in

 Tekst-Web/dist